 Hiring senior leaders for international expansion is one of the highest-leverage decisions a company makes.
 Get it right and you compress the time to traction.
 Get it wrong and you lose months, markets, and sometimes the whole opportunity.
+Yet most companies approach it with the same process they use for domestic executive hiring, and wonder why the outcomes are different.
+They are different because the role is different.

 Define the role before you look for the person